Kirkdale

 The Roman Period

 Kirkdale is only about 25km north of the major Roman regional capital, Eboracum (York).
-Eboracum (York) would have become increasingly accessible to the south during the Roman period, with the construction of new roads.
+Eboracum (York) would have become increasingly accessible from Kirkdale to the south during the Roman period, with the construction of new roads.

 Thurkilsti was a pre Roman road from the North York Moors which passed close to the west side of Kirkdale and on to Welburn, just south of the Kirkdale ford and to Hovingham where it later joined the Roman roads (St Gregory’s Minster, Kirkdale, North Yorkshire, Archaeological Investigations and Historical Context, Philip Rahtz and Lorna Watts, 2021, 3).